City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 * `TELIA_PASSWORD`: Telia SMS service password.
 * `TELIA_USER`: The name of the sender as it appears on SMS messages.
 * `TELIA_USERNAME`: Telia SMS service user name.
+* `USE_DETAILED_LOGS`: If evaluates to true, use detailed logs.
+This basically prints ids of objects being operated on, for almost every operation.
+This might result in a lot of logs, so off by default.
+* `USE_JSON_LOGS`: If evaluates to true, use JSON log format.

 ## Swagger documentation